Yo-kai Watch Shadowside

 Yo-kai Watch Shadowside (妖怪ウォッチ シャドウサイド, Yōkai Wotchi Shadōsaido) is a supernatural anime series produced by OLM.
-It is a direct sequel to the 2017 film Yo-kai Watch Shadowside: Oni-ō no Fukkatsu as well as the original Yo-kai Watch anime series, originally based on the games created by Level-5.
+It is the follow-up to the 2017 film Yo-kai Watch Shadowside: Oni-ō no Fukkatsu and the successor to the original Yo-kai Watch anime series, originally based on the games created by Level-5.
 Yōichi Katō returned to officially direct and write the anime alongside new staff.
 It aired on all TXN Stations in Japan from April 13, 2018 to March 29, 2019.
-It was replaced by the 2019 Yo-kai Watch! anime series in its timeslot.
+It was replaced by the 2019 Yo-kai Watch! anime series as direct sequel in its timeslot.

 Just like the movie before it, the anime series takes a darker and more mature approach to the franchise, focusing on story-driven drama and conflict, unlike the original series' comedic and segmented approach.

 Plot

-Taking place after the events of the fourth film, the series centers on Tate Adams, Summer Adams's younger brother who doesn't believe in supernatural phenomena.
-But as he notices his sister frequently comes back home late, he decides to stalk her, only to find out she is running a Yo-kai detective agency with her friends Bruno and Cole to investigate supernatural phenomena.
+Taking place after the events of the fourth film, the series centers on Keiske Amano, Natsume Amano's younger brother who doesn't believe in supernatural phenomena.
+But as he notices his sister frequently comes back home late, he decides to stalk her, only to find out she is running a Yo-kai Detective Agency with her friends Touma and Akinori to investigate supernatural phenomena.
 With their secret revealed to him, Summer decides to let him tag along in her activities as they investigate Yo-kai phenomena and take on evil Yo-kai to maintain the city's peace.

-Meanwhile, Shutendoji, the one who had planned the Onimaro invasion, as seen in the fourth film's epilogue, along with his Yo-kai bodyguard Voidera, search for the "Princess" in their human disguises while observing the Yo-kai detective agency.
+Meanwhile, Shutendoji, the one who had planned the Onimaro invasion, as seen in the fourth film's epilogue, along with his Yo-kai bodyguard Douketsu, search for the "Princess" in their human disguises while observing the Yo-kai Detective Agency.